CALL FOR APPLICATIONS

 For more information about the Art Department, please contact Michael Rees.

-Founded in 1979, the University Galleries serve as a cultural resource for William Paterson University by presenting exhibitions of contemporary art, overseeing the University's art collections, and offering educational programs.
+The University Galleries serve as a cultural resource for William Paterson University by presenting exhibitions of contemporary art, overseeing the University's art collections, and offering educational programs.
 Located in the Ben Shahn Center for the Visual Arts, the Galleries present approximately 10 solo and thematic exhibitions per year that engage with the University and surrounding communities and respond to significant trends in contemporary art.
 The Galleries include three distinct exhibition spaces (East, South, and Court Galleries) that encompass 5,000 square feet.

 For more information about the University Galleries, please contact Kristen Evangelista.